solana-labs/solana/book/src/proposals/tick_verification.md

 then the cluster must handle the possibility of both transmissions being live.

-Thus this means we cannot mark the erronenous transmission `T` as dead because the cluster may have reached consensus on `T`.
+Thus this means we cannot mark the erronenous transmission `T` as dead because the cluster may have reached consensus on `T'`.
 These cases necessitate a slashing proof to punish this bad behavior.

 2) Otherwise, we can simply mark the slot as dead and not playable.
 A slashing